 In this episode, we explore the “gender” side of the sex and gender bias in medicine.
-This is part 3 of our series, and we look at assumptions and stereotypes specifically related to people assigned female at birth and illness as held by the overall medical community.
-We give a brief overview of the history of hysteria, and highlight some ways illness in which women were viewed culturally in the past 150 years.
-Finally, we discuss a 2018 theory-guided literature review which looked into how gender bias and gender norms have affected medical treatment, specifically for men and women with chronic pain.
+We look at assumptions and stereotypes specifically related to people assigned female at birth and illness as held by the overall medical community.
+We give a brief overview of the history of hysteria, and highlight some ways illness in which women and people perceived as women were viewed culturally in the past 150 years.
+Finally, we discuss a 2018 theory-guided literature review which looked into how gender bias and gender norms have affected medical treatment, specifically for cis-men and cis-women with chronic pain.

 SOURCES: Clickable links at insixteenyears.com/episode48

-Medical Bondage: Race, Gender, and the Origins of American Gynecology Book by Deirdre Cooper Owens
+—Medical Bondage: Race, Gender, and the Origins of American Gynecology Book by Deirdre Cooper Owens

-For Her Own Good: Two Centuries of the Experts Advice to Women Book by Barbara Ehrenreich
+—For Her Own Good: Two Centuries of the Experts Advice to Women Book by Barbara Ehrenreich

-The Makings of a Modern Epidemic: Endometriosis, Gender and Politics Book by Kate Seear
+—The Makings of a Modern Epidemic: Endometriosis, Gender and Politics Book by Kate Seear

-Lecture Notes: Freud, “Aetiology of Hysteria” (1896) – Lecture notes from University of Washington Professor Richard T. Gray (Winter Quarter, 2016)
+—Lecture Notes: Freud, “Aetiology of Hysteria” (1896) – Lecture notes from University of Washington Professor Richard T. Gray (Winter Quarter, 2016)

 –Briggs, Laura.
 “The Race of Hysteria: ‘Overcivilization’ and the ‘Savage’ Woman in Late Nineteenth-Century Obstetrics and Gynecology.”
 American Quarterly, vol. 52, no. 2, 2000, pp. 246–273.
 JSTOR, www.jstor.org/stable/30041838.
 Accessed 14 Oct.
 2020.

 –Anke Samulowitz, Ida Gremyr, Erik Eriksson, Gunnel Hensing, ““Brave Men” and “Emotional Women”: A Theory-Guided Literature Review on Gender Bias in Health Care and Gendered Norms towards Patients with Chronic Pain”, Pain Research and Management, vol. 2018, Article ID 6358624, 14 pages, 2018. https://doi.org/10.1155/2018/6358624